 How to apply for an Economic Operator Registration and Identification scheme (EORI) number if you are a trader or person carrying out customs activities in the EU.

-The Economic Operator Registration and identification scheme (EORI) system started across the EU on 1 July 2009 and replaced the old Trader’s Unique Reference Number (TURN) system.
-An EORI number is unique throughout the European Community, assigned by a customs authority in a member state to economic operators (businesses) or persons.
-By registering for customs purposes in one member state, an Economic Operator (EO) is able to obtain an EORI number which is valid throughout the community.
-The EO will then use this number in all communications with any EC customs authorities where a customs identifier is required for example customs declarations.
+The EORI scheme started across the EU on 1 July 2009 and replaced the old Trader’s Unique Reference Number (TURN) system.
+An EORI number is unique throughout the EU, assigned by a customs authority in a member state to economic operators (businesses) or persons.
+By registering for customs purposes in one member state, an Economic Operator (EO) is able to obtain an EORI number which is valid throughout the EU.
+The EO will then use this number in all communications with any EU customs authorities where a customs identifier is required for example customs declarations.

 The implementation of EORI will ensure that the measures to enhance security introduced by the Security Amendment (Council Regulation 648/2005) and its Implementing Provisions will be more effective if EOs could be identified by reference to a common number unique to each EO within the EU.